xxxxfang/LFODet/README.md

 fs_b_K.txt    # base + novel K-shot samples for LFODET
 novelK/       # support/query files for meta-style tasks

-If you want to generate a new few-shot list, you can run the following file randon.py
+If you want to generate a new few-shot list, you can run the following file random_Finetuning.py(Finetuning) or random_meta.py(meta)

 NOTE:If the dataset paths after sampling differ from your local paths, we have provided a path conversion script:fix_random.py.Just modify the paths in the script and run it.